Adoption form

 Before completing the application make sure you meet the qualifications to be considered for adoption.

 Do you have an above ground, secure, visibly fenced yard directly accessible from your home?
-(No invisible fencing)
+(No invisible or wireless fencing)

 Is the person completing the application the adopter?
 If not, the applicant must complete it.
 We do not adopt out dogs as gifts.